jaeho0120/Max-Eraser/README.md

-# stemcell_classification
+# Image_alignment
-Github for [Human spinal cord organoids exhibiting neural tube morphogenesis for a quantifiable drug screening system of neural tube defects]
+Github for [MAX Eraser: an affordable and simple reagent for antibody removal cycle in multiplex immunohistochemistry]